1498saurav/scala-practise/README.md

 The code contains 4 object scala files with three different functions(square,cube and sum) and one implementation for spark.

-The idea of this sample scala project is to make you aware of how to write test in scalatest and run them
+The idea of this sample scala project is to make you aware of how to write com.test.test in scalatest and run them
 ## Assumptions
 - Java (1.8) and JAVA_HOME set
 - sbt 1.1.x